Digestive and Gastrointestinal Conditions

-Hormones may be used to promote growth of the bowel lining (mucosa), which helps it absorb more nutrients.
+Hormones may be used to help the bowel lining (mucosa) grow, which helps it absorb more nutrients.

 Surgery may be used in children with SBS to taper or to lengthen the small bowel.

-- In children with SBS, a segment of the small bowel may enlarge (dilate).
+- In children with SBS, part of the small bowel may become enlarged (dilated).
 Fluid and bacteria can collect in this area.
 This can lead to infections and can keep nutrients from being absorbed.
-So surgeons may operate to make this area smaller.
-This is called
+The enlarged bowel may not move as well.
+“Intestinal tapering” is when surgeons operate to make this area smaller.

 - Some children with SBS have enough small bowel that surgeons can lengthen it and restore function.
 The surgery we use is called STEP (serial transverse enteroplasty).
 The surgeon cuts notches in both sides of an enlarged segment of bowel and sews along the cut edges.
 This creates a zigzag shape that makes the bowel narrower and longer than the dilated bowel.
 This means that food will take longer to move through the bowel and will touch the bowel lining for a longer period.
 This allows the child’s body to digest food better and create less stool.